nx-lr/protea/readme.md

 #### Single-quoted (raw) strings

-Terminal symbol in the grammar: `RawStrLit`.
+Terminal symbol in the grammar: `SingleQuoteStringLit`.
 Single-quoted raw strings the escape sequences for double-quoted strings mentioned above are not escaped.
 To escape a single quote, double it.

 ```dart
 var daughterOfTheVoid = 'Kai''Sa';